Uniting Church in Australia, Synod of Victoria and Tasmania

 The Synod of Victoria and Tasmania is the entity of the Uniting Church in Australia covering the states of Victoria and Tasmania.
 It is one of six geographically-based synods of the church.
 When the Uniting Church was created in 1977, the Synod of Victoria and Synod of Tasmania were independent, but subsequently merged on 22 June 2002.

 The leader of the synod is the moderator elected to the position for a period of three years.
-Rev Denise Liersch became Moderator of the Synod of Victoria and Tasmania on 5 July 2019.
-She replaced Reverend Sharon Hollis who was announced as the president-elect of the Uniting Church, to become president in 2021, on 12 July 2018.
+Rev David Fotheringham became Moderator of the Synod of Victoria and Tasmania on 30 June 2022.

 Presbyteries

-The Synod of Victoria and Tasmania now comprises eight presbyteries (regional councils):
+The Synod of Victoria and Tasmania comprises eight presbyteries (regional councils):